tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

-# Introduction to I2P Network
+# Introduction to Tor and I2P

 - [Background](#background)
 - [Introduction](#introduction)